AkhilaKolipaka1911/II-1-labs/CPP LABS/Experiment 15/15a/readme.md

 Step 6 - Create an object named (tt) inside the main method.

-Step 7 - Call the operator function.

-Step 8 - Call the member function Print.
+Step 7 - Call the operator function then call the member function

 Step 9 - return 0 to exit form the program execution.